 Homocystinuria is a genetic disorder that affects the metabolism of the amino acid methionine.
-Amino acids are the building blocks of life.
+Amino acids are the building blocks of all proteins in the body.

 Causes